-It’s may be the most important stage in any marketing cycle, but it’s likely the single most overlooked.
+It may be the most important stage in any marketing cycle, and it’s likely the single most overlooked.

 With over 2 million advertisers currently on Facebook, the competition is fierce, and entering the arena without a strategy for success is essentially planning to fail.

 Creating a Facebook Marketing Strategy is a vital step in delivering advertising success, yet the vast majority completely ignore this part of the process.

 The instant gratification we sometimes see from paid Facebook advertising may have something to do with that.
 If we get lucky and publish a well-performing ad that delivers positive results, we may end up just trying to replicate that process forever.

 As sophisticated Facebook marketers let’s make a vow, right here and now, to put an end to all of that.
 From this day forward we enter into any and all Facebook marketing activities with a strategy in place.

 After all, a Facebook Marketing Strategy will:

 - Save you money

 We’re about to run through the entire Facebook Marketing Strategy development process.
 The information found in this guide is the result of years of work, hundred of thousands of dollars in ad spend, and some nerd-level analysis of the results.